-Please find attached as Appendix 1 the Grey Base Hospital Acute and Community Mental Health Detailed Seismic Assessment dated 22 June 2020.
+Please refer to Appendix 1 (attached) for the latest Detailed Seismic Assessment for Grey Base Hospital Acute and Community Mental Health.

-Please note we have redacted information pursuant to section 9(2)(a) of the Official Information Act i.e. ....to protect the privacy of natural persons, including those deceased".
+Note: We have redacted information under the following sections of the Official Information Act.
+S9(2)(a) "... to protect the privacy of natural persons including those deceased".